wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 ### Configure maximum Edge Data Store

 The following JSON file represents maximal configuration of an Edge Data Store.
-There are Modbus TCP and OPC UA components, and egress is configured to send to both PI Web API and OCS.
-If a system were configured with this JSON file.
-In this example both operational data (namespace = default) and diagnostic data for the system and the adapters (namespace = diagnostics).
+There are Modbus TCP and OPC UA components, and egress is configured to send to both PI Web API and OCS from both the default (operational data) and diagnostics (diagnostic data) namespace.
 ```json
 {
     "Modbus1": {